krokedil/afterpay-for-woocommerce/README.txt

 3. Upload the entire plugin directory to your /wp-content/plugins/ directory.
 4. Activate the plugin through the 'Plugins' menu in WordPress Administration.
 5. Go to --> WooCommerce --> Settings --> Checkout and configure your AfterPay settings.

+== Frequently Asked Questions ==
+= Which countries does this payment gateway support? = Sweden is the only available country at the moment.
+Norway will be added in short.

 == Changelog ==